iadjivon/Project-1/readme.md

 IDEAS:

-- three pages ( or three large divs spanning the length of the
+- four large divs (containers?) spanning the length of the
-    page)
+    page
-    - first page/section: option to sunset or sunrise
+    - first section: option to sunset or sunrise
         -
-    - second page/section: sunsrise
+    - second section: sunsrise
         - bring a chair or a friend.
-    - third page/section: sunset
+    - third section: sunset
         - bring a beer or a friend. or both!

+    - fourth section: what to bring

 - on click, the button takes the user to their selected "destination"